1964 East Pakistan riots

-The 1964 East Pakistan riots refer to the massacre and ethnic cleansing of Bengali Hindus from East Pakistan in the wake of an alleged theft of what was believed to be the Prophet's hair from the Hazratbal shrine in Jammu and Kashmir in India.
+The 1964 East Pakistan riots refer to the massacre and ethnic cleansing of Bengali Hindus from East Pakistan in the wake of an alleged theft of what was believed to be the hair of the Islamic prophet Muhammad from the Hazratbal shrine in Jammu and Kashmir in India.
 The salient feature of the pogroms was its urban nature and selective targeting of Bengali Hindu owned industries and merchant establishments in the capital city of Dhaka.
 This resulted in unending waves of Bengali Hindu refugees in neighbouring West Bengal.
-The refugee rehabilitation became a national problem in India, and hundreds of refugees were resettled in Dandakaranya region of Odisha & Madhya Pradesh (now in Chhattisgarh)..
+The refugee rehabilitation became a national problem in India, and hundreds of refugees were resettled in Dandakaranya region of Odisha & Madhya Pradesh (now in Chhattisgarh).

 Background

-On 27 December 1963, the hair of the Prophet Muhammad reportedly went missing from the Hazratbal Shrine in Srinagar in Kashmir.
+On 27 December 1963, the hair of Muhammad reportedly went missing from the Hazratbal Shrine in Srinagar in Kashmir.
 There were mass protests in Jammu and Kashmir over the disappearance of the relic.
 While returning to Islamabad, the President of Pakistan Muhammad Ayub Khan made a statement at the Dhaka airport that he won't be responsible for any reaction in Pakistan in response to the Hazratbal incident.
 The Pakistan Convention Muslim League declared 'Kashmir Day' on 3 January 1964.
 On 4 January 1964, the relic was discovered and the miscreants were arrested.
 However, the next day Pakistan Radio described the discovered relic as fake.